sripadaarun06/PREDICTIVE-ANALYSIS-USING-MACHINE-LEARNING/README.md

 ## Files Included

-- `Netflix_Revenue_Regression.ipynb` — Main notebook with all code and explanation
+- `Netflix_Revenue.ipynb` — Main notebook with all code
 - `netflix_revenue_updated.csv` — Dataset used for training and evaluation